Jump to:

 How to Smoke Leg of Lamb - Step-by-Step

-- Set up your smoker as per the manufacturer’s instructions and get the temperature up to 225 – 250 F. Add your choice of wood chips or chunks also as per the instructions of the manufacturer.
+- Set up your smoker as per the manufacturer's instructions and get the temperature up to 225 - 250 F. Add your choice of wood chips, chunks or pellets also as per the instructions of the manufacturer.

-- Place the lamb directly onto the grill/smoker rack, fat side up as seen above.
-Replenish the charcoal and smoking wood chunks as needed to continue smoking in the 225 – 250 F range.
+- Place the lamb directly onto the grill grates/smoker rack, fat side up as seen above.
+Replenish the charcoal and smoking wood chunks as needed to continue smoking in the 225 - 250 F range.
+You can place a water pan or small bowl of water near the lamb meat to help keep it moist.

 TIP: Be sure to completely thaw the lamb and bring it to room temperature before smoking it.